sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <br />

-### Zoekt Index Server: Indexing queue statistics
+### Zoekt Index Server: Indexing results

-#### zoekt-indexserver: indexed_queue_size
+#### zoekt-indexserver: repo_index_state_aggregate

-<p class="subtitle">Number of outstanding index jobs</p>

-A queue that is constantly growing could be a leading indicator of a bottleneck or under-provisioning
+<p class="subtitle">Index results state count over 5m (aggregate)</p>

+This dashboard shows the outcomes of recently completed indexing jobs across all index-server instances.

+A persistent failing state indicates some repositories cannot be indexed, perhaps due to size and timeouts.

+Legend:
+- fail -> the indexing jobs failed
+- success -> the indexing job succeeded and the index was updated
+- success_meta -> the indexing job succeeded, but only metadata was updated
+- noop -> the indexing job succeed, but we didn`t need to update anything
+- empty -> the indexing job succeeded, but the index was empty (i.e. the repository is empty)

 This panel has no related alerts.